lipk/nicestream/MANUAL.md

 str now contains the string "yadda yadda".

+### nstr::pattn

+pattn (abbreviated from 'pattern') is like until, but instead of a terminating regex, you should specify a regex that the input must match. pattn will stop reading when the input sequence no longer matches:

+    std::stringstream("no digits here8 oops there was one") >> nstr::pattn("[^0-9]", str);

+str will contain "no digits here".
+Another extra feature of pattn is that it can read into any kind of variable, not just strings, like:

+    int i;
+    std::stringstream("123456789") >> nstr::pattn("[1-4]", i);

+Is equivalent to reading "1234" into a stringstream and then reading from a stringstream into i.
+The converting stringstream must be empty at the end (i.e. the conversion must consume all the data), otherwise an exception will be thrown.

 ### nstr::all

 Simply reads all data from the stream and puts it into a string.
 Example: